Aircon

 Cassette and ceiling-suspended units cost an extra $30–$50 each because they're harder to dismantle.
 If you're unlucky and have one of those, you'll already know.

-Most homes need a chemical wash every 12–18 months.
+Most homes need a chemical wash every 12–18 months — and how often you should service your aircon depends a lot on usage.
 Sooner if the unit smells musty when it switches on, or if the cooling has gone weak even after a regular service.
 If your aircon smells like a wet towel, chemical wash time.

 Chemical overhaul